fehersanyi-bitrise/practice-01/README.md

 Endpoint: new Task (a simple shell command) can be added through a POST request `check`

-//when a new Task is added execute the specified command (example command: ls -alh) and store the log/output of the command for the Task
+when a new Task is added execute the specified command (example command: ls -alh) and store the log/output of the command for the Task `check`

 Endpoint: list the Tasks `check`

-//Endpoint: get the log/output of a specified Task
+Endpoint: get the log/output of a specified Task `check`

 Store the tasks and their outputs in the memory `nope`